scudella/ticket-monster-2-7-0/README.md

 # ticket-monster
 My follow-up on jboss-developer ticket-monster

+We now have a working data model for the TicketMonster application.

+This is the "Building the Persistence layer with JPA2 and Bean Validation.
+See part III of the attached ticket-monster-2.7.0.Final.pdf document.

-This is the Introduction & Get Started branch working in Red Hat 8.
+The Introduction & Get Started branch working in Red Hat 8 is in the branch intro.
 See part II of the attached ticket-monster-2.7.0.Final.pdf document.

-You may run it as "Run on Server" (Jboss EAD) and see the page http://localhost:8080/ticket-monster/mobile.html.
-You are supposed to deploy h2-console.war first.
-See the Deployment section of the document.

-The pom.xml has been updated to be able to run the Arquillian test presented in this phase.
-Arquillian is introduced later in the tutorial.
-Just right click the test and select "Run as JUnit".
+See the README under demo.